greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > Fig. 4: can the longer publication times for scicomm/education papers (Fig 4a) be explained by a tendency to go through more versions (Fig 4b)?

+**We investigated this.
-**We cannot accurately answer this question as most published articles in this category aren't contained in Pubmed Central's Open Access Corpus (PMCOA).
+Unfortunately, we were not able to provide a detailed answer to this question as most published articles in this category weren't contained in Pubmed Central's Open Access Corpus (PMCOA).
-However, the preprints that do have a matching counterpart in PMCOA are in our supplemental files.**
+We do provide a table of preprints that have a matching counterpart in PMCOA in our supplemental files, which provides the ingredients for further investigations.**

 > It might be worthwhile to explore what happens post-publication to papers that go through more preprint revisions and take longer to publish, as this could have practical implications for authors as they decide when/if to submit/revise their preprints.
 Do these papers ultimately receive more citations, end up in journals with higher impact factors, or receive more attention on social media?

+**We agree that this is an interesting question.
+We thought that this work would be outside the scope of this manuscript, but we wanted to make it as easy as possible for this to be tackled in the future.
-**We have provided a supplemental file containing preprints and corresponding published information for anyone to inspect these changes themselves.**
+We provide a supplemental file (NAME OF FILE HERE) containing preprints and corresponding publication to enable these future studies.**

 > Section "Preprints with similar document embeddings share publication venues":
 >
 > From personal experience, converting bioRxiv PDFs to text sometimes introduces weird noise and artifacts.
 Since bioRxiv and medRxiv both offer full-text HTML for many (if not all?) articles, is it possible to modify the application to use this cleaner data source?

-**At the time of submission, we recognize that using XML is better than solely relying on the pdf parser.
+**At the time of submission, we recognized that using XML was better than solely relying on a pdf parser.
-We updated our website to attempt to retrieve the XML version first, then resort to the pdf parser if the XML version is unavailable.**
+We have now updated the webserver to attempt to retrieve the XML version first, then resort to the pdf parser if the XML version is unavailable.**

 > Section "Contextualizing the Preprints in Motion Collection":
 >